“Lady Desk” by Helmut Magg for WK Möbel

 - Drawer: D 47 cm × H 6 cm

-- Normal signs of use and an old restoration on one leg (see photos)
+- Normal signs of wear and old restoration on one leg (see photos)

 1 available in store

 Helmut Magg trained as a cabinetmaker between 1941 and 1944, then graduated from the Munich Academy of Fine Arts in 1946 under Josef Hillerbrand.
-Early on, he developed an approach combining craftsmanship rigor with measured modernism.
-From 1952, he worked as an independent designer and created numerous models for WK Möbel and Deutsche Werkstätten, as well as fittings for private and public spaces.
+He early on developed an approach blending artisanal rigor with measured modernism.
+From 1952, he worked as an independent designer and created numerous models for WK Möbel and the Deutsche Werkstätten, as well as layouts for private and public spaces.

 With this lady’s desk, Magg expresses his taste for functional balance and structural precision.
-The wooden top rests on a base with a restrained, controlled line, in keeping with the formal clarity typical of German modernism.
-This model follows on from research linked to the “Die Wachsende Wohnung” (the evolving apartment) program, initiated by Paul Bruno, which influenced a generation of designers and architects, including Mies van der Rohe.
+The wooden top rests on a base with a sober and controlled design, following a logic of formal clarity characteristic of German modernism.
+This model is part of the research related to the “Die Wachsende Wohnung” (the evolving apartment) program, initiated by Paul Bruno, which influenced a generation of designers and architects, including Mies van der Rohe.

-This Lady Desk, produced by WK Möbel, illustrates this approach: a structured, legible piece in which every element finds its place without showmanship.
-It fits naturally into a contemporary interior seeking coherence, restraint, and quality of line.
+This Lady Desk, produced by WK Möbel, illustrates this approach: a structured, legible piece where every element finds its place without being demonstrative.
+It fits naturally into a contemporary interior seeking consistency, sobriety, and quality of design.

 A similar model reproduced in the book by Bermpohl and Winkelmann.